 If you're planning a trip to Australia in December, be sure to check out the weather, leave your winter wear at home, and don't expect a white Christmas, but you can rest assured there are still plenty of great events and activities to get you in the holiday spirit all the way through to New Years Day.

 With December ushering in the first days of Australia’s summer, the weather within all areas is quite warm.
-The temperatures range from the mid to high 20 degrees Celsius (70 degrees Fahrenheit) in most major cities, especially along the coast.
+The temperatures range from the mid-to-high 70s F (20+ C) in most major cities, especially along the coast.

-When traveling to the Northern parts of Australia such as Cairns, Darwin, and outback areas such as Alice Springs in the Red Centre, the temperatures are more likely to average 30 degrees Celcius (86 degrees Fahrenheit) due to the tropical climate of the region.
+When traveling to the Northern parts of Australia such as Cairns, Darwin, and outback areas such as Alice Springs in the Red Centre, the temperatures are more likely to average upwards of 86 F (30 C) due to the tropical climate of the region.

 Although Australian Christmas traditions share some similarities with those of American culture, there's a number of different ways Aussies celebrate the season, and one of the most popular Christmas celebrations happens on a beach in Sydney.

-If beaches aren’t your thing, there’s still plenty to do during the month of December, including visiting some of the country's diverse bucket-list worthy attractions.
-If you plan on staying in the city, though, there are a number of special Christmas events like singalongs and lighting ceremonies to keep you in the holiday spirit.
+- If beaches aren’t your thing, there’s still plenty to do during December, including visiting some of the country's diverse bucket-list worthy attractions.
+If you plan on staying in the city, though, there are some special Christmas events like singalongs and lighting ceremonies to keep you in the holiday spirit.